How to Enable Application Performance Monitoring¶

 The schematic diagram is as follows:

-2) Navigate to the startup script file directory and execute the startup script file ./boot.sh
+2) Enter the startup script file directory and execute the startup script file ./boot.sh

 to start the Python application.
 The schematic diagram is as follows: